-Have you ever run up to a massive chicken or hen of the woods, only to find it just a tiny bit past being good for the pan?
+Have you ever run up to a massive chicken of the woods mushrooms or a hen, only to find it just a tiny bit past being good for the pan?
 Ever thought there might be something useful you could make with all the edible mushroom biomass you walk past, but pass up?
 Enter mushroom ketchup.

 Mushroom ketchup is one of the original ketchups (also called catsups), all of which probably got their name from an Asian fish sauce called ketsiap.
 A couple hundred years ago, ketchup was basically a sort of catch all name for different liquid condiment, and you might have ketchups made from grapes, walnuts, or all kinds of different things.

 Mushroom ketchup, is one, if not the best known (and still enjoyed) sauces in the family.
 I'd heard of it, as it's fairly well-referenced in cookbooks around the turn of the 20th century in a number of books I've read, but I didn't make my first batch until about 4 years ago, a time when I was going through 80-100 lbs of mushrooms a week--a great time to start working on a recipe.